Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 ## Planned features
 - Play game with custom wine (Lutris Wine/Proton maybe but can lead to bugs)
+- Run games on custom wine prefix
 - Sync installed games with an existing Epic Games instalation folder
 - Import a already installed game
 - Get the Free game of the week
+- Multiple installations at the same time
+- Add Games outside Epic Games
+- Integration with other stores

 ## Binaries supported right now
 - DEB, RPM, Pacman, AppImage and TAR.XZ (with the heroic binary and all dependecies)